-Of course, paracord bracelets are considered survival gear and are most commonly used by those who are in nature often.
+Of course, paracord bracelets are considered survival gear and are most commonly used by those in nature often.
 You may never need to use your bracelet, but should the time come, it does have many uses.
 Just some of the ways that wearers utilize this paracord are:

 How Much Are Paracord Bracelets?

-Some options that you can add to a paracord bracelet to make it even more survival friendly are:
+Some options that you can add to a paracord bracelet to make it, even more, survival friendly are:

 - Micro Cord – This is a great way to add to your bracelet and have extra supplies if needed.
 This can help with the overall design of the bracelet.
 You can weave 95 cord or micro cord throughout.